IntelligentOne

 IntelligentOne UWP App

-We have implemented several ML models to answer the following trading strategy questions:
+We have implemented several machine learning (ML) models to address key trading strategy questions:

-The platform was verified against the following data types: stock, gold, and currency pair instruments.
-For examples:
+The platform was verified using the following asset classes: stocks, gold, and currency pairs.
+For example:

 My Project Tickers